 SAU & WAU (3-5 credits per class) Approx. $150 per credit hr

 Refrigerator $50 per year

 Village Students/Visitors $5 per night

 Worthy Student Scholarships.
 Students who cannot pay the full tuition fees may qualify for Worthy Student Scholarships after completing the Financial Assistance Application.
-Students who are willing to work during the summer are eligible for additional scholarships.
 The limited funding for this program comes from Mount Pisgah Academy alumni, the Carolina Conference, the Southern Union Conference, and other miscellaneous donors.

 Students who receive these funds must:

 Be a dorm student

 Earn at least a ‘C’ work grade